engpol/engpol.github.io/_pages/aboutwebsite.md

 # Use this website as a template for your academic research group

+This website, including these instructions, is modified from that of the [allan lab](https://www.allanlab.org/) - full credit goes there!

 This website is powered by [Jekyll](https://jekyllrb.com) and uses some [Bootstrap](http://www.getbootstrap.com) and  [Bootswatch](http://www.bootswatch.com).
 We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.

 ### Getting started